msandonini/uni/Machine Learning and Deep Learning/16 Reinforcement Learning/Reinforcement Learning.md

 $\epsilon$-greedy exploration:
 - Simplest idea for ensuring continual exploration
-- All $m$ actions are tried
+- All $m$ actions are tried with non-zero probability
+- With probability $1 - \epsilon$

-%% $\epsilon$-greedy exploration is a likely question in e %%
+%% $\epsilon$-greedy exploration is a likely question in exam %%

 On and off policy learning
 %% which one is better is a likely question in exam %%

+- On policy learning
+	- Learn about the job
+	- Learn about

+%% off policy is better %%